fiolj/sparta/doc/Section_howto.rst

 and is typically filled with particles.

 -  root cell = the simulation box itself
--  parent cell = a grid cell at any level that is sub-divided further
+-  parent cell = a grid cell that is sub-divided (root cell = parent cell)
 -  child cell = a grid cell that is not sub-divided further
 -  unsplit cell = a child cell not intersected by any surface elements
 -  cut cell = a child cell intersected by one or more surface elements,